 Despite the increasing use of electronic payments worldwide, the notion that cash loses importance can be clearly refuted.
 The observed increase in global cash in circulation over the past 30 years cannot be attributed to cash issues of developing countries that might overcompensate a supposed reduction in cash demand in more technologically advanced economies.
 To the contrary, the overall development was strongly driven by the traditional “hard currency” central banks in an environment of declining interest and inflation rates.
 And especially in times of severe crises, an additional stimulus to cash arose.
 This is also true for Scandinavian countries.

 Hereby, it does obviously not matter what kind of crisis occurs.
 From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
 More holders tend to demand more cash in technological crises such as Y2K as well as during times of doubts about the stability of the financial system (2008/9).
 In addition, the same is true for natural disasters like hurricanes and the current Covid-19 crisis.
 With respect to the motives behind the increase in global cash demand, we observe a shift from transaction balances towards more The term refers to the use of cash as a store of value.
 However, the term has a negative connotation of concealment, and is often used in the context of the war on cash.
-See Precautionary Holdings. or store-of-value motives, especially in the form of large Each individual value in a series of banknotes or coins. banknotes.
+See Precautionary Holdings.
+More or store-of-value motives, especially in the form of large Each individual value in a series of banknotes or coins.
+More banknotes.